-This post complements my article about the stunning Polish film IDA in the May issue of the American Cinematographer, and offers video and high-resolution images not available in the print version.
+This post complements my article about the stunning Polish film IDA in the May issue of American Cinematographer, and offers video and high-resolution images not available in the print version.
 It's also an opportunity to present detailed examples of scene lighting.

 IDA was directed by Pawel Pawlikowski, with cinematography by Lukasz Zal, PSC, and Ryszard Lynzewski, PSC.
 (Lukasz stepped in for Ryszard early on & shot most of the film.)